 Factual Reporting: MIXED

-Launched in 2015, StepFeed is a Dubai based magazine gossip tabloid which is focused on delivering news coverage, entertainment and celebrity gossip to Arab millennials.
-The Step Group is a partner with DMS group, which is the official digital arm of Choueiri Group.
+Launched in 2015, StepFeed is a Dubai-based magazine gossip tabloid focused on delivering news coverage, entertainment, and celebrity gossip to Arab millennials.
+The Step Group is a partner with the DMS group, which is the official digital arm of Choueiri Group.
 Chaker Khazaal is the editor-in-chief for StepFeed and YallaFeed.com.
-According to Reporters without borders, UAE ranked 119 in the 2017 World Press Freedom Index and The United Arab Emirates regularly participates in the online surveillance of journalists.
+According to Reporters without borders, UAE ranked 131 in the 2021 World Press Freedom Index, and The United Arab Emirates regularly participates in the online surveillance of journalists.

 StepFeed is now a newsletter, and we do not have info on their current ownership.

 Analysis / Bias